threefoldtech/grid_deployment/docker-compose/readme.md

 # Running a Grid backend stack

-Up to date scripts & docker-compose versions will be maintained for dev, test and mainnet.
+Up to date scripts & docker-compose versions will be maintained for dev, qa, test and mainnet.

-Under development - documentation to be written.

 ### Requirements